campfireunion/docs/docs/1.0/creator-tools/tutorials/creating-a-custom-set.md

 Click on the root object of your set in the **Hierarchy** window and over in the **Inspector** window you'll see the **Set Info** component.
 Here you can change the name of your set, as well as settings like attribution and lighting.

-The set name, attribution, and thumbnail image fields are displayed on the set's card in the Sets palette in Flipside Studio.
+The set name, attribution, and thumbnail image fields are displayed on the set's card in the Sets palette in Flipside.

 ### Teleport area